Ved Stranden 12: 20th century

 Alfred Howitz & Co., a stockbroking firm, was for decades based in the building.
 The firm was founded on 12 February 1904 by Alfred Howitz.
-His son by the same name joined the company as a partner in 1948, The company was in 1950 still based in the building.
+His son by the same name joined the company as a partner in 1948.
+The company was in 1950 still based in the building.

 The building contains a single, 283 square metre apartment.
 It was put up for sale for DKK 45 mio. in 2016 but later taken off the market.

 Architecture

 The building consists of three storeys over a high cellar and is four bays wide.
-The facade is rendered in a pale orange colour with white painted windows and decorative details, A cornice supported by corbels line the top of the building and a second cornice is located between the ground floor and first floor.
+The facade is rendered in a pale orange colour with white painted windows and decorative details.
+A cornice supported by corbels lines the top of the building and a second cornice is located between the ground floor and first floor.
 A central, slightly recessed frieze with three festoons is located between the first and second floor.
-The green painted entrance door is located in the left-hand side of the building while an inclined hatch farthest to the right affords access to the basement.
+The green painted entrance door is located on the left-hand side of the building while an inclined hatch farthest to the right affords access to the basement.
 A two-bay side wing projects from the rear side of the building.
 The roof is clad with black tiles towards the street and red tiles towards the small courtyard.